Margaret Stewart, Lady Gordon: Marriages and Family

-She married, secondly, in 1531, Sir John Drummond of Innerpeffray.
+She married, secondly, on 20 January 1530/31, Sir John Drummond of Innerpeffray.
 After their marriage, James V of Scotland made John Drummond Forester of the Royal Forest of Glenartney in Strathearn.
 A charter making Innerpeffray a free barony in 1536 recognises Margaret Stewart as "sororis regis", the sister of the king.

 Margaret and Sir John Drummond had five daughters, including: